smart-data-models/dataModel.ManufacturingMachine/ManufacturingMachineOperation/README.md

 # ManufacturingMachineOperation
-Version: 0.0.1
+Version: 0.0.2

 ## Description

-A description of a Machine-Operation
+This entity contains a harmonised description of a generic machine operation.
+This entity is primarily associated with the industry segment and related IoT applications.
+Each MachineOperation instance will be related to a specific Machine instance.

 This data model comes from the original project GSMA IoT project, https://www.gsma.com/iot/iot-big-data/.
 ### Specification